WhereAmIHeaded/A_Bomb/README.md

 - Java, Swing (`Timer`)
 - Java Sound (`Clip`)

 ## How to Run?
+you need to download java to run this program.
 - src file: src/apps/bombcountdown/BombCountDown.java
 - if you have java downloaded: dist/Run_A_Bomb.bat (may report virus)
-- if you don't have java:

 ## Files
 Put these resources on the classpath (or keep the same relative path as in the code):